pranabbd/cpl_cztsse/README.md

 ## How to run:
 - install python 3+
-- install numpy, scipy, and matplotlib (for plotting) packages via the following commands pip install numpy (or 'conda install numpy' if anaconda is installed on your computer) pip install scipy (or 'conda install scipy' if anaconda is installed on your computer) pip install matplotlib (or 'conda install matplotlib' if anaconda is installed on your computer)
+- install numpy, scipy, and matplotlib (for plotting) packages via the following commands pip install numpy (or `conda install numpy` if anaconda is installed on your computer) pip install scipy (or `conda install scipy` if anaconda is installed on your computer) pip install matplotlib (or `conda install matplotlib` if anaconda is installed on your computer)
-- type './run_cpl.sh' and hit ENTER OR type 'python calCPL.py > out.dat' and hit ENTER
+- type `./run_cpl.sh` and hit ENTER OR type `python calCPL.py > out.dat` and hit ENTER
 - if the matplotlib is used, please note that it is for quick visulization only; adjust it for better visulization
 - open 'out.dat' to see which secondary phases are not present in the CPL at a given thermodynamic conditions
 - open 'cpl.dat' file to see all chem. pot. points for all phases present in the CPL at a given thermodynamic conditions